rodionmoiseev/c10n/README.md

 });
 ```

-Note that `@C10NDef` is optional.
+Note that `@En` is optional.
 You can choose to put messages
 for the default language into the resource bundle, keep them in
 the source code, or both.
 Keeping default messages in source
 code makes it easier to reference message content (in Eclipse